AI-and-Blockchain/S24_Chain_Cards/README.md

 Trading Interface: A user-friendly interface (expected to be a website) for trading cards, integrated with blockchain technology for secure transactions.

 ## User Stories
+As an NFT collector and a gamer, I want a game that allows me to

 ## Design